-- (a) To renew a license, a licensed court interpreter must complete eight hours of approved continuing education in courses approved by the Commission, including two hours of instruction in ethics. - (b) The continuing education hours must have been completed within the term of the current license, in the case of a timely renewal.
-For a late renewal, the continuing education hours must have been completed within the one year period immediately prior to the date of renewal.
+- (a) To renew a license, a licensed court interpreter must complete eight hours of approved continuing education in courses approved by the Commission, including two hours of instruction in ethics. - (b) Except as provided by (c), the continuing education hours must have been completed within the term of the current license, in the case of a timely renewal.
+For a late renewal, the continuing education hours must have been completed within the one year period immediately prior to the date of renewal. - (c) A licensed court interpreter may carry forward to the next certification period up to four continuing education hours, but ethics credit may not be carried forward. - (d) A licensed court interpreter may not receive continuing education credit for attending the same course more than once within the same license period. - (e) Notwithstanding Rule 4.3(g), a licensed court interpreter must retain a copy of the certificate of completion for a course for one year after the date of completion.
+In conducting any inspection or investigation of the licensed court interpreter, the Commission may examine the licensed court interpreter's records to determine compliance with this requirement. - (f) To be approved, a continuing education course must be dedicated to instruction in one or more of the following topics:

-- (c) A licensed court interpreter may not receive continuing education credit for attending the same course more than once. - (d) Notwithstanding Rule 4.3(g), a licensed court interpreter must retain a copy of the certificate of completion for a course for one year after the date of completion.
-In conducting any inspection or investigation of the licensed court interpreter, the Commission may examine the licensed court interpreter's records to determine compliance with this requirement. - (e) To be approved, a continuing education course must be dedicated to instruction in one or more of the following topics: - (1) Law and rules affecting the practice of a licensed court interpreter; - (2) Ethics; - (3) Practice topics, such as etiquette, modes, vocabulary, technology, transcription, translation, grammar and spelling, and voice training; or - (4) Business practices.
+- (1) law and rules affecting the practice of a licensed court interpreter; - (2) ethics; - (3) practice topics, such as etiquette, modes, vocabulary, technology, transcription, translation, grammar and spelling, and voice training; or - (4) business practices.